eluv-io/avpipe/doc/tests.md

 ## OVERVIEW

-This doc describes both conceptual and speific test cases that need to be implemented as part of the unit test system.
+This doc describes both conceptual and specific test cases that need to be implemented as part of the unit test system.

 ## TEST CASES